CoderDebajyoti/Password-Generator/README.md

     cd Password-Generator
     ```

+3. Compile the SCSS to CSS:
+    ```sh
+    sass styles.scss styles.css
+    ```

-3. Open `index.html` in your web browser to use the password generator with a graphical interface.
+4. Open `index.html` in your web browser to use the password generator with a graphical interface.

 ## Example